GavinLowry/sdgens/README.md

 TODO:
-- move character sheet into a separate file
 - if level drops and character has too many talents, remove excess
 - dark map: sometimes connect doesn't respond
 - dark map: can't select halls (with some maps)